hxdyxd/shadowsocks-HTTPLocal/README.md

 ## shadowsocks-HTTPLocal
-http proxy &amp; based on shadowsocks-php-local
+http proxy &amp; A php port of shadowsocks based on Workerman

 # Linux